Pillar 4

 Social Responsibility

-Through our membership of MDS, the UK’s foremost provider of management training for the food industry, welcomed nine trainees for 12-month placements.
-These complement six new manufacturing and engineering apprentices hired in 2024.
-We have also added HR and IT apprenticeships to our programme.
+HR and IT apprenticeships for the first time.
+Through our membership of MDS, the UK’s foremost provider of management training for the food industry, we also welcomed twelve trainees for 6-month placements.

 Promoting Equality